-Digital marketing prices can be ripe with propaganda.
-As a marketing agency that handles plumbers we’ve seen contractors get taken advantage of prior to joining our service plan.
-In fact, many come to us after being frustrated with their previous online marketing experience.
-In the majority of these cases, they were unhappy with the pricing model, and felt that it heavily favored the marketer over the client.
-We unfortunately cannot dispute the prevalence of these injustices within our industry.
-We see it all the time.
-Marketing agencies will manipulate their prospective clients with propaganda and end up costing them massive amounts of funds in the long term.
-Obviously, this can be disheartening for plumbing contractors.
+As a marketing agency that handles plumbers, we’ve seen contractors get taken advantage of before joining our service plan.
+Many come to us after being frustrated with their previous online marketing experience.
+In the majority of these cases, plumbers are unhappy with their last agency’s pricing model and feel that it favored the marketer over the client.
+The sad part is they are correct.

 Black Box PPC

-This pricing package involves immediate upfront payment from client to marketer.
+Black Box PPC asks for an immediate upfront payment from the client.
 The marketing firm is then supposed to spend the money in any manner they see fit — most often on PPC advertising (Google Ads).
 But guess how much of the payment that many of these “experts” pocket?
-In many cases it’s 50%.
+In many cases, it’s 50%.
 That’s right, half of all Google Ads money goes directly in their pocket.
 So what’s the problem?
-That money is supposed to go towards Google Ads and therefore you should be billed by Google themselves, not by some self-proclaimed PPC expert sitting in another state or even in some cases, another country.
-Since the ads are supposed to be done through Google, it’s natural that reports should come from Google as well.
-But these marketers don’t send Google reports to their clients.
-They send their own reports so that they can mislead the client and exclude important information.
-In worst cases they use your company name as a paid keyword so that they can claim success for branded searches which would have almost certainly resulted in organic clicks, had the ads never been purchased.
+That money is supposed to go towards Google Ads, and therefore you should be billed by Google, not by some self-proclaimed PPC expert sitting in another state or even in some cases, another country.